mah0x211/lua-net/doc/net_stream_inet_client.md

 - `host:string`: hostname.
 - `port:string|integer`: either a decimal port number or a service name listed in services(5).
+- `opts:table`
-- `conndeadl:integer`: specify a timeout milliseconds as unsigned integer.
+    - `deadline:uint`: specify a timeout milliseconds as unsigned integer.

 **Returns**